SamPassmore/SamPassmore/content/talk/2017PatternsVariationintheuseofkintermsacrosslanguagesécolenormalesupérieur.md

 +++
-title = "A phylogenetic approach to kinship" date = "2018-08-23"  # Schedule page publish date. draft = false
+title = "Patterns & Variation in the use of kin-terms across languages" date = "2017-04-05"  # Schedule page publish date. draft = false

 all_day = false